A Complete Guide to Freight Claims

 How to File a Freight Claim

-Step 2: Save what you can.
+2. Save what you can

 All parties are responsible for mitigating product loss or damage and salvaging what they can to avoid a total loss.
 Failure to at least attempt saving the freight can give a carrier grounds to deny your claim.
-If the damage is extensive enough, a written explanation of why the items are not repairable must be provided.
-Take care not to discard the damaged cargo until the file has been resolved — the freight itself is evidence of the claim, and you may be required to return it.

 While the filing process isn’t entirely standardized, every carrier has a claims form designed to collect basic shipment information.
 Successful claims need supporting evidence to receive validation, which generally includes some combination of the following: